eoghancunn/combsage/README.md

 *requirements.yml* contains the python environment used in the experiments described in the paper.

 The training process is slow as it creates a Heterogenous graph to annotate edges in the network with their community memberships.
-Creation of this graph can be done upfront (see example) but managing samples from the heterogenous graph and original homogenous graphs creates a bottleneck for the training process.
+Creation of this graph can be done upfront (see example) but managing samples from the heterogenous graph and original homogenous graphs creates a bottleneck for training.